viadee/healenium-web/README.md

 > hlm.server.url - ip:port or name where hlm-backend instance is installed

 > hlm.imitator.url - ip:port or name where imitate instance is installed

+> caching - time in seconds how long healed locators should be cached instead of running the heal process again - disabled by default

 ### 3. Simply use standard By/@FindBy to locate your elements
 ```